-If you’re reading this, it’s likely because you just had a shockingly cold shower or turned on the faucet to discover that your house doesn't have hot water.
-It’s an annoying situation, but don’t stress.
-Learning the most common reasons your home has no hot water is the first step toward finding an answer.
-Here is a review of the reasons why you might be having hot water challenges so you can get back to getting the hot showers you deserve.
+If you’re reading this, it’s probably because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
+It’s an annoying province of affairs, but don’t stress.
+Learning the most likely reasons your home has no hot water is the first step toward finding an answer.
+Here is a look at why you might be having hot water issues so you can get back to experiencing the hot showers you deserve.

 1. Gas Leak

-Does your home have a gas water heater?
-It might not be generating hot water because of a gas line leak.
-If you notice a suspect rotten egg odor, assume you have a leak and follow these steps:
+Do you have a gas water heater?
+It could very well not be making hot water because of a gas line leak.
+If you detect a suspicious rotten egg odor, assume you have a leak and follow these steps:

 - Turn off the gas valves at your residence.